leafcloudhq/documentation-rtd/docs/kubernetes/creating-a-kubernetes-cluster.md

 Choose the one that best fits your needs.
 In this tutorial we'll be using:
 `k8s-fedora-coreos-32-ha-octavia-ingress`

-## Create a Cluster

 The template that we're going to use has support for:
 - ingress load balancing based on octavia high availability load balancers.
 - autoscaling using the kubernetes openstack autoscaler driver
 - encrypted cinder volumes for both hosts and containers i.e. persistent volume claims

-We support our pre-configured templates, if you want to use custom templates or custom labels, you can, but it and it might not work and we're unable to support it.
+We support our pre-configured templates, if you want to use custom templates or custom labels, you can, but it might not work and we're unable to support it.

+## Create a Cluster

+Now that we have chosen a template we can create a new cluster

 ```
 openstack coe cluster create my-k8s-cluster --cluster-template k8s-fedora-coreos-32-ha-octavia-ingress
 ```

+This process may take a few minutes.
 To check up on the installation enter the following:

 ```
 openstack coe cluster list
 ```
 ![creating-a-kubernetes-cluster](../images/kubernetes-cluster-1.png)

-When the status switches from CREATE_IN_PROGRESS to CREATE_COMPLETE the installation is complete and you can retrieve the config:
+When the status changes from CREATE_IN_PROGRESS to CREATE_COMPLETE the installation is complete.
+Next, you can retrieve the config:

 ```
 openstack coe cluster config my-k8s-cluster